amsheth/Image_to_COE/README.md

 	* (difficult and usually overkill) Use SDRAM and frame buffers.
 	 -->
 * *How does this tool work?*
-I took from ECE 311 Lab 4 Exercise 6 the provided LM Quantizer, somewhat simplified it, then created a bunch of wrapper code that generates the modules and assets.
+Ian took this from ECE 311 Lab 4 Exercise 6 the provided LM Quantizer, somewhat simplified it, then created a bunch of wrapper code that generates the modules and assets.
 Here is some further reading into k-means clustering:
 https://en.wikipedia.org/wiki/K-means_clustering
 https://scikit-learn.org/stable/modules/clustering.html#k-means